tsduck/tsduck/src/doc/installing.md

 # Windows {#wininstall}

-[Executable binary installers for the latest TSDuck version](https://tsduck.io/download/tsduck) are available for 64-bit and 32-bit Windows on Intel systems.
+[Executable binary installers for the latest TSDuck version](https://tsduck.io/download/tsduck) are available for 64-bit Windows on Intel systems.

 All tools, plugins and development environments are in the same installer.
 Running the installer provides several options: